 - Lush Green Grass Over Leach Field (Even during dry weather — This would indicate that excessive amounts of liquid are moving up through the soil instead of downward as they should.
 Some upward movement is good but too much could indicate major problems.)

 - Unpleasant odors inside or outside of your house.

+Call the experienced grease trap and septic tank pumping professionals at Ace Diversified Services for all of your septic system repair needs in Holland, Toledo, and Silica, OH.
 We would be happy to come out and look at your system and assess the situation.